GluuFederation/flex/admin-ui/docs/build-deploy.md

 ### Rules to follow

 - **`vendor-react` must come first and stay runtime-only.** React must not be duplicated across chunks (see the warning below).
 - **Group related packages together.** Put UI libraries (`@mui/*`, Emotion, tss-react) in one group.
-State libraries (Redux Toolkit, redux-saga, redux-persist) in another.
+State libraries (Redux Toolkit, redux-persist) in another.
 Forms (Formik, Yup) in a third.
 Etc. Related packages tend to be loaded together by the same routes, so grouping them produces fewer requests.
 - **The current group list lives in code, not docs.** Read `FEATURE_GROUPS` in [`vite.config.ts`](../vite.config.ts) for the authoritative version.
 This doc would drift if it duplicated the list.

 > [!WARNING]